ACassimiro/TSNsched/README.md

 ```
 ### The output

+By default, TSNsched will generate a .json output file containing the information about the flows, its individual packets and the gate control list information of the switches.
+The output is structured as follows:

+### [Flows]

+- name: name of the flow
+- averageLatency: average latency of all the packets of the flow
+- jitter: average variation of all the packets of the flow
+- firstSendingTime: moment in time where the first packet of the flow is sent
+- priority: (if fixed priority is true in the input) priority of the packets of the flow
+- hops* (used to specify the priority of each hop, if the flow has no fixed priority)
+     - currentNodeName: name of the current node in the path
+     - nextNodeName: name of the next node in the path
+     - priority: priority of the stream in the egress port of the current node

+### [Switch]
+- name: name of the switch
+- ports* [name]
+      - cycleDuration: duration of the cycle in the port
+      - firstCycleStart: moment in time where the first cycle starts in the port
+      - prioritySlotData*
+            - priority: priority number of the transmission window
+            - slotsData*
+                  - slotDuration: duration of the transmission window
+                  - slotStart: moment in time where the transmission window starts

-A "log.txt" file must be generated within the project folder.
+If the logging functionality is enabled on input, a "log.txt" file must be generated within the project folder.
 This file contains the information about the topology, as well as the Z3 values generated for the properties of the network (such as cycle start and duration, priorities and packet times).

-After setting up the network and generating the schedule, the cycles and flows are now able to return numeric data to the user:
+If importing TSNsched in a library in your project, it is possible to return numeric data to the user accessing the topology object as follows:

 ```
 // Retreiving the departure time from a packet in a publish subscribe flow